Camp Ajo |

 Fort Grant (2)

-Originally named Camp Grant (2) until 1879.
+Originally named Camp Grant (2) (December 1872) until April 1879.
 Replaced Camp Grant (1).
-Abandoned in 1898, it was not regarrisoned and was eventually discontinued in 1905.
+Abandoned in 1898, it was not regarrisoned and was eventually discontinued in October 1905.
 Transferred to the state in 1912 as a state school for boys.
-Now a state prison.
+Became a state prison in 1968.
 No remains of the original military post.

 Camp Cochise